bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 **The Sky Sisters** (Side Quest): If you want to do the Seitengrat RNG manipulation, you'll need to have at least traveled in the passenger airships at least once as there is a cutscene that will play when you first board one that can affect your RNG position.
 So, this is a perfect time to kick off the Sky Sisters quest.
 To do so, board one of the flights and go speak to the Chief Steward.
 If it is Ann, she'll be hounded by a person named Rande, who seems to think you are some sort of rival love interest.
 This can be started at any time and you can't finish the quest yet, but if you are going for the Seitengrat, you may as well kick this off while trying to get past the initial flight cutscene.

 **Game Breaker (cont'd)**: The Bhujerba Aerodrome is now open for business.
 If you want to go for the Seitengrat, this is the best opportunity to do so, based on the video created by [Agnam](https://retroachievements.org/user/Agnam).
+You can also check out [a video by Roostalol](https://www.youtube.com/watch?v=oyjzj_cN6Ic) that provides a bit more context on how this RNG manipulation works.
 Good luck and may the RNG be in your favor, manipulated or otherwise.
-- Again, reminder that the volume for the explanation is quite low, so make sure to turn your volume back down once you have listened to Agnam's explanation and try it out in-game.
+- Again, reminder that the volume for the Agnam's explanation is quite low, so make sure to turn your volume back down once you have listened to their explanation and try it out in-game.
+Roostalol is much louder so if you are having a hard time, use that video instead.
 - Get the [RNG Helper application](https://github.com/blakehartley/RNGHelper) that is shown in the video.
 Unfortunately, this may be only for Windows systems.
 Hopefully there is a similar application out there for other platforms or this one may already work in Linux (Android devices might be out of luck unless someone ports it over some day or you have a PC or something that can run it...).
 - Have a save file from the prologue with Reks and a file at Bhujerba Aerodrome.
 Your save at Bhujerba Aerodrome should have done at least one passenger flight already to avoid the unskippable cutscene that will play once you are on your maiden voyage.
 - By default, the Character Stats section is already filled out with Reks' stats.
 Double check it.
 If it is different, update the values in the RNG Helper application, close the game and restart it, loading the Reks save one more time.